 Self-Certify – What does this mean? …and why would anyone want it?

-Certification, or Certifying, is a process that reviews the state of something, or some things, or some set of action(s).
+Certification, or Certifying, is a process that reviews the condition of something, or some things, or some set of action(s).
 Most often we see a tool being certified, that it is fit to do a job or that it is working correctly, or that is was put together correctly or that it puts things together correctly.

 When the company was small, I could rely upon my reputation and prices to make my sales.
 But I want to get an order from a company that requires that I certify my production quality.
 They want to know what I do to ensure that all the tiles they buy from us meet the fire standards and will last for the 10 years that I promise.

 There is an organization named the ISO which has made standards of many things.
 One of them is the management technique of Quality Management.
 It is called ISO 9000/9001.
 It covers many of these steps, plus many more.